AdaptiveCpp/AdaptiveCpp/README.md

 * Images
 * vec<> class lacks convert(), as(), swizzled temporary vector objects lack operators
 * Some locks for multithreaded SYCL applications are missing.
-* Everything related to SYCL's OpenCL interoperability features.
-This is because hipSYCL uses HIP/CUDA as backend instead of OpenCL.
 * Error handling: wait_and_throw() and throw_asynchronous() do not invoke async handler
 * 0-dimensional objects (e.g 0D accessors) are mostly unimplemented
 * Because hipSYCL isn't based on OpenCL, all SYCL OpenCL interoperability features are unimplemented and may very likely never be available in hipSYCL.